shoeffner/mthesis/src/gaze_library.md

 sensors and cameras using higher resolutions is cheaper @citationneeded.
 Apple uses the iSight for their MacBook Pro.
 Its older versions uses a
 \SI{6.35}{\milli\meter} sensor [@Luepke2005] with an aspect
 ratio of 4:3.
-The 15 inches MacBook Pro from mid 2015 used for Gaze's development has a default webcam resolution of \SI{1280 x 720}{{pixels}}, which leads to an aspect ratio of 16:9.
+The 15 inches MacBook Pro from mid 2015 used for \Gaze{}'s development has a default webcam resolution of \SI{1280 x 720}{{pixels}}, which leads to an aspect ratio of 16:9.
 Since the sensor size is unknown, the best available approximation is to use the old known value, \SI{6.35}{\milli\meter}.
 It